lfp722/LoopManiaWorld/assumptions.md

 Assumption for Items Appearance:

-Only gold will appear when slugs are defeated.
+gold/exp/card will appear when slugs are defeated. appearance will be 10%.
 When zombie is killed, there must be gold, different chances for additional items(weapons, potions, outfits, card).
 Card and potion may appear on path tiles by a chance < 2%.
 When vampire is killed, there must be gold with one additional reward(any item).
 But chances for another additional item.